Heritage Tree Details

 Sequoia giganteum

 James Withycombe served as Oregon’s governor from 1914 until his death in 1919.
 He was one of only two foreign-born Oregon governors.
 Born in Tavistock, England, he came to Oregon with his parents in 1871 at 17 years of age.
-He purchased a farm two years later and married Isabel Carpenter on June 5, …
+He purchased a farm two years later and married Isabel Carpenter on June 5, 1875.
+He planted this redwood on their wedding day.
+Gov. Withycombe was known for his …

 Read More